aws-powertools/powertools-lambda-typescript/packages/validation/README.md

   });
 ```

+Like the `@validator` decorator, you can choose to validate only the inbound or outbound payload.

 ### Standalone validate function

-The `validate` function gives you more control over the validation process, and is typically used within the Lambda handler, or any other function that performs validation.
+The `validate` function gives you more control over the validation process, and is typically used within the Lambda handler, or any other function that needs to validate data.

-You can also gracefully handle schema validation errors by catching `SchemaValidationError` errors.
+When using the standalone function, you can gracefully handle schema validation errors by catching `SchemaValidationError` errors.

 ```typescript
 import { validate } from '@aws-lambda-powertools/validation';